Bournemouth 1-1 Arsenal: Arteta avoids losing start thanks to Aubameyang leveller

 Having opted to recall Mesut Ozil to his starting line-up in one of three changes, Arteta saw his side fall behind to Dan Gosling's goal 10 minutes before half-time.

-However, Aubameyang tucked in a second-half leveller to ensure Arteta gained a point in his debut as a head coach.
+However, Aubameyang tucked in a second-half leveller to ensure Arteta gained a point in his debut as a manager.

-Arsenal almost fell behind within five minutes as Bernd Leno's right foot denied Ryan Fraser following good work from Lewis Cook and Callum Wilson.
+Arsenal almost fell behind within five minutes as Bernd Leno's right foot denied Ryan Fraser after good work from Lewis Cook and Callum Wilson.

 England international Wilson then fired a volley over following a one-two with Fraser as the Cherries continued to press down Arsenal's left.